Seamless Integration of Analysis and Design: Automatic CAD Reconstruction of Post-Analysis Geometries: Discussion and outlook

 \section{Discussion and outlook}

-This paper introduced a new approach to spline-based CAD reconstruction.
-Instead of creating new parameterizations, we fully explore the data in modern industrial design and recycle spline parameterizations available from initial CAD files.
-The new approach seamlessly integrates into existing reconstruction frameworks and yields precise results in sequential spline fitting.
-Using Greville-abscissae sampling, reconstruction is, to the authors' best knowledge for the first time, also successfully demonstrated for arbitrary mesh resolutions.
-Additionally to the established per-spline reconstruction, a composition-based approach is presented, which not only appears intuitive as it applies the same deformation that has been applied to the mesh during the analysis step also to the CAD data, but also presents two unique features: (1) Due to the analytically exact shape modification, initially watertight CAD models will remain watertight, and (2) the deformation of an arbitrary number of splines is possible irrespective of the availability of local reconstruction data within the mesh.
-From the industrial practitioner's view, we shall mention that the composition approach is currently limited by two factors: First, a post-processing, low-degree approximation is needed, which may cause a loss of watertightness.
-One could, however, argue that all trimmed CAD data inherently suffer from geometric approximations and inaccuracies \cite{Marussig2018}.
+This paper introduces a new approach to spline-based CAD reconstruction.
+Instead of creating new parameterizations, we recycle spline parameterizations available from initial CAD files.

+A composition-based approach is presented, which not only appears intuitive as it applies the same deformation that has been applied to the mesh during the analysis step also to the CAD data, but also presents two unique features: (1) Due to the analytically exact shape modification, the initial CAD model's level of watertightness is largely preserved, and (2) the deformation of an arbitrary number of splines is possible irrespective of the availability of local reconstruction data within the mesh.
+From the industrial view, we shall mention that the composition approach is currently limited by two factors: First, a post-processing, low-degree approximation is needed, which may cause a slight loss of watertightness.
+One could, however, argue that all trimmed CAD data inherently suffer from geometric approximations and inaccuracies \cite{marussig2018}.
 This very fundamental shortcoming may invalidate the argument of possible inaccuracies resulting from low-degree approximations.
-The second factor is its limitation to moderate deformations; the result of the trivariate $\spline{T}$ having to be a B\'ezier spline: Since fitting very-high-degree B-Splines requires an impractical number of control points, the resulting limit on the admissible degree also limits the method's ability to recover \textit{local} shape modifications.
+The second factor is its limitation to moderate, smooth deformations as a result of the trivariate $\spline{T}$ having to be a B\'ezier spline: Since fitting very-high-degree B\'ezier splines requires an impractical number of control points, the resulting limit on the admissible degree also limits the method's ability to recover \textit{local} shape modifications.